Biking, camping, canoeing and other outdoor activities mean there's something for every type of nature lover at Withlacoochee State Forest.

 Croom Tract is a favorite because it's close to the interstate, and because both the Withlacoochee River and the Withlacoochee State Trail traverse its 21,359 acres.
 This is good news not only for fishermen and bikers.
 Paddlers with their own vessels can launch at scenic Iron Bridge Day Use Recreation Area, where we flopped down on our backs alongside the river - twice as wide here as at our campsite - just to stare up at the clouds and thank the heavens for places like this.

 The Day Use Area gets its name from the existing remnants of an old phosphate mining bridge, a memory of Withlacoochee's boom days.
-You can rent canoes and kayaks and hitch a shuttle ride with Nobleton Canoe Rentals, which is located just outside of northern park boundaries.
+You can rent canoes and kayaks and hitch a shuttle ride with Nobleton Canoe and Boat Rentals, which is located just outside of northern park boundaries.
 A primitive canoe camping zone lies down river from Iron Bridge.

 One of Florida's most successful rails-to-trails projects, Withlacoochee State Trail runs 46 miles, its paved surface ideal for biking or in-line skating.
 Volunteers have built benches and restroom facilities along the way, and restore and maintain the facilities and landscaping.
 En route to Floral City, Inverness and Citrus Springs up north, it passes through woodlands, parks and historic mining towns.
 Another access to the trail is found at Silver Lake Recreation Area.